For current job postings, check out our Facebook page

 - reader and public service functions including circulation, fiction services, storytelling, children’s and young adult materials

-- reference services including use of all major dictionaries, encyclopedias, almanacs, indexes, handbooks, directories, and year books
+- reference services including use of print and digital journals, dictionaries, encyclopedias, almanacs, indexes, directories, and databases

 - bibliographic services

-- public relations, including planning and implementing visual displays and programs
+- public relations, including event planning, implementing visual displays, and managing programs

-- management, including supervision of staff and volunteers
+- personnel management, including supervision of staff and volunteers

-Future employers, please hire a correctly trained Library Technician.
-It will save you money and remember that highly skilled Library Technicians will get the job done.
+Hiring a professionally trained Library Technician will save you money and get the job done.
 Make a Library Technician a part of your library staff.